Table of Contents

 What are your options for funding an LLC?

-There are many options to fund an LLC apart from lending or contributing your own money.
-These include a bank or SBA loan, an online loan, a business line of credit, a merchant cash advance, invoice financing, an equipment loan, peer-to-peer to lending, crowdfunding, or outside investors.
+There are many options to fund an LLC besides lending or contributing your own money.
+These include a bank loan, an SBA loan, an online loan, a business line of credit, a merchant cash advance, invoice financing, an equipment loan, peer-to-peer to lending, crowdfunding, and outside investors.

 Can you borrow from your own LLC?